vtexdocs/help-center-content/docs/known-issues/en/broadcaster-not-notifying-all-the-stock-changes-to-the-intelligent-search-module.md

 ---
-title: Broadcaster not notifying all the stock changes to the Intelligent Search module
+title: 'Broadcaster not notifying all the stock changes to the Intelligent Search module'
 id: XLozPnuonjPImtZa8bWAz
 status: PUBLISHED
 createdAt: 2022-10-24T12:26:59.536Z